zly5/Parallel-Computing-Lab/README.md

-# OpenMP-and-PThread_Matrix-Multiplication
+# multi-threaded & parallel computing

+This is a compilation of experiments on parallel computing, including Pthread, OpenMP, CUDA, HIP, OpenCL, and DPC++.
 Continuously updated, covering multi-threaded computing, parallel computing.........

-Multithreaded matrix multiplication and analysis based on OpenMP and PThread
+## OpenMP

 OpenMP-simple_instances.c is a simple OpenMP example